-The compatibility aspects of the different possible combinations of adapters, detachable cables and the mobile terminals to be charged should be considered.
+The compatibility aspects of the different possible combinations of adapters, detachable cables and mobile terminals to be charged should be considered.

-In Figure B.1, in the case where a detachable cable has a Standard-A USB and a specific connector which is not a USB connector, the detachable cable should conform to the requirements of each relevant interface.
+In Figure B.1, if the detachable cable has a Standard-A USB and a specific connector that is not a USB connector, the detachable cable should conform to the requirements of each relevant interface.